Terrain For All Tastes: Steeps, Alpine Bowls, Trees, Mushrooms, Natural Halfpipes…

 Some of our favourite alpine bowls: Eat Your Wheaties, Cheap Scotch

 Snow-covered glaciers often offer wide open runs, so if you are timid in the trees this is your kind of terrain!
 The slope angle is gentler and the skiing more “cruisy.”
 Guests can rack up huge vertical when we ski this type of terrain, which we target from late February to early April.

 Some of our favourite glaciers lines: Nordic, Twilight, Cherub, Perfect Glacier (name says it all doesn’t it?)

 Ahhh glades…one of our best terrain attributes!
 Glades are forested areas where the trees are more openly spaced, which makes it much easier to ski through them.
 Conditions are often the best in the trees, as the snow is protected from the wind and sun.
 We ski our wonderful gladed terrain from the start of the season until later in the season when it begins warming up and we move above the tree-line.

 Some of our favourite glades lines: Burn, 40 Watts, Hunter, Short and Sweet etc…there’s lots!

 Expert skiers LOVE our myriad mushrooms and pillow lines!
 These tall stacks of snow have accumulated on objects such as rocks or tree stumps.

 Some of our favourite pillow lines: Malicious, Bodacious, Drop Zone, It’s All About Me

-Snowboarders and aggressive skiers will enjoy our natural halfpipe.
-This type of terrain feature enables riders to ride up one wall and get some good air.
-Or you can ride up a wall and then slash it…makes an awesome photo!
+Snowboarders and aggressive skiers get a huge kick out of our natural halfpipes.
+Literally: This type of terrain feature lets them ride up one wall and catch serious good air.
+Or you can ride up a wall and then slash it, which makes for an awesome photo!